 Yash Patel

-I am an Applied Scientist II at Amazon Web Services AI in San Francisco, California.
+I am an Applied Scientist II at Amazon AGI in San Francisco, California, where I work on pre-training multimodal large language models.

 I obtained my Ph.D. in Computer Science from the Czech Technical University in Prague, where Jiří Matas supervised my research on Neural Network Training and Non-Differentiable Objective Functions.
 I did two internships during my Ph.D., one at FAIR, Meta AI with Filip Radenovic and another at AWS AI with R. Manmatha.